Alfresco/docs-alfresco/content-services/5.2/develop/reference/java-foundation-ref.md

 ```

 ## RenditionService

 Provides support for rendering content nodes into other forms, known as renditions.
 The rendition nodes are derived from
 their source node and as such can be updated automatically when their source node's content (or other properties) are
 changed.
 Examples of renditions include reformatted content (essentially a transformation from one MIME-type to another),
-rescaled images (including thumbnails), and the output of a Freemarker or XSLT template.
+rescaled images (including thumbnails), and the output of a FreeMarker or XSLT template.

 Renditions can be performed synchronously or asynchronously and can be created at a specified location within the
 repository.
 They are by default created as primary children of their source node, but it is possible to have them
 created at other nodes specified explicitly or as templated paths.

 ### Rendering Engines

 Rendering engines are responsible for performing the transformation on a source node to create a rendition.
 Different
 rendering engines will perform different types of transformation.
 They can be registered with the `RenditionService`
 using a unique name.